Pachwenko/lazygit_training_repo/README.md

 Steps:
 	1. Create a New Branch:
-	•	Open Lazygit in your terminal.
+	    - In Lazygit, press 3 to go to the branches panel
-	•	Press b to open the branch menu.
+	    - Press n to create a new branch
-	•	Create a new branch by selecting “Create new branch” and name it appropriately (e.g., feature/new-file).

 	2. Create a New File and Add Random Data:
-	•	Outside Lazygit (using your favorite text editor), create a new file (for example, random.txt) in the repository.
+	    - Outside Lazygit (using your favorite text editor), create a new file (for example, random.txt) in the repository.
-	•	Add some random content to this file.
+	    - Add some random content to this file.

 	3. Commit the New File:
-	•	Return to Lazygit.
+	    - Return to Lazygit.
-	•	You should see your new file in the unstaged changes panel.
+	    - You should see your new file in the unstaged changes panel.
-	•	Open the Files tab by pressing `2`
+	    - Open the Files tab by pressing `2`
-	•	Stage the file by pressing <space> on it.
+	    - Stage the file by pressing <space> on it.
-	•	Once staged, press c to commit.
+	    - Once staged, press c to commit.
 Enter a commit message and a fake [] ticket link in the message section

 	4. Push the File to Remote:
-	•	After committing, press capital P to push your changes
+	    - After committing, press capital P to push your changes

 ---